 One of the biggest developments in the jewellery industry came in 1903.
 This was the ability to include platinum.
 The added benefit of including platinum into a piece of jewellery was that it added strength.
 This allowed for rings to be more delicate and intricate than they were before.
 The use of platinum in rings also allowed for the emerging trend of ‘milgraining’, which is a decorative border of metalwork.
 This type of border exemplified the delicate, romantic aesthetic of the period.

-Diamonds were the go-to gemstone of choice for 1900’s jewellery in general, and they really tried to pack them in.
+Diamonds were the go-to gemstone of choice for 1900s jewellery in general, and they really tried to pack them in.
 The typical diamond was an Old European Round Cut diamond, a truly stunning cut of diamond.
+There are existing examples of 1900s engagement rings featuring coloured gemstones, such as antique emerald engagement rings, which are beautiful rarities to be sure.

 The Edwardian era ended at the beginning of the First World War.
 Platinum, which has always been in short supply, was deemed too precious for the war effort to be used in new items of jewellery.

 So, what are your thoughts?
-Pleased, to have your eyes opened to the 1900’s engagement ring?
+Pleased, to have your eyes opened to the 1900s engagement ring?
+Have you learned something about the history of diamonds in general?
 Let us know in the comments below.

 Rachel Atkinson – Digital Assistant